-This nicely-domed natural Kaleidoscope Prism Stone Stone (a naturally occurring stone from Utah), also incorrectly referred to as "Kaleidoscope Agate", has an unusual pastel pallet of colors in Robins Egg Blue, Golden Honey Tan and Creamy White opal contrasting with spots of deep Purple prismatic Flourite.
-Always an attention grabber, Kaleidoscope Prism Stone makes beautiful jewelry, but it must be noted that you should probably use it in jewelry that is not likely to be knocking into hard surfaces or encountering jarring impact.
-This stone, with it's subtle but distinctive color combination, will make a beautiful piece of jewelry.
+This stunning natural Top Grade Kaleidoscope Prism Stone (a naturally occurring stone from Utah), also incorrectly referred to as "Kaleidoscope Agate", has gorgeous colors of deep purple, blue, green and gold in multiple shades.
+Kaleidoscope Prism Stone is a mix of multiple materials in prismatic forms, which can include Malachite, Chrysocolla, Flourite, Amethyst, Agate and other trace minerals like Cuprite.
+Always an attention grabber, it makes beautiful jewelry, but it must be noted that you should probably use it in jewelry that is not likely to be knocking into hard surfaces or encountering jarring impact.
+This stone, with it's great eye appeal and variety of color, will make a truly beautiful Stand-Out one-of-a-kind piece of jewelry.

 Kaleidoscope Prism Stone Designer Cabochon

 I cut this cab by hand and it's been polished to a high sheen both front and back with slightly beveled bottom edges for easy setting.

 Kaleidoscope Prism Stone (YES, it is naturally occurring) from Utah is a relative newcomer to the lapidary and jewelry scene.
 Also now more commonly being referred to as Kaleidoscope Agate*, it really isn't agate at all, but prismatic Flourite and and Common Opal, with the higher grade material containing inclusions of other colorful minerals including Malachite, Chrysocolla, Amethyst, Agate and other trace minerals like Cuprite between the lines of the Flourite prisms and less of the common opal.
 The lines in the stone are healed stress fractures, which are what create that "prismatic" effect and make this such a unique and beautiful treasure.